-Finland is a signatory to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) which is in effect for 2016, and is also a signatory of the CbC MCAA; it has provided its notifications under Section 8 of this agreement and intends to have the CbC MCAA in effect with a large number of other signatories of this agreement which provide notifications under the same agreement.
-Finland has also signed a bilateral Competent Authority Agreement (CAA) with the United States.
-As of 12 January 2018, Finland has 53 bilateral relationships activated under the CbC MCAA or exchanges under the EU Council Directive (2016/881/EU) and under the bilateral CAA.
-Finland has taken steps to have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions (including legislation in place for fiscal year 2016).
-Against the backdrop of the still evolving exchange of information framework, at this point in time, Finland meets the terms of reference relating to the exchange of information framework aspects under review for this first annual peer review.2
+Greece is a signatory to the Multilateral Convention on Mutual Administrative 3.
+Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) which is in effect for 2016, and it is also a signatory to the CbC MCAA; it has submitted a full set of notifications under Section 8 of the same agreement and intends to have the CbC MCAA in effect with all other jurisdictions that provide notifications under Section 8(1)(e) of the same agreement.
+It is noted that Greece has signed a bilateral Competent Authority Agreement (CAA) with the United States which is currently in the process of being ratified.
+As of 12 January 2018, Greece has 53 bilateral relationships activated under the CbC MCAA or exchanges under the EU Council Directive (2016/881/EU) and under the bilateral CAA.
+Greece has taken steps to have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions (including legislation in place for fiscal year 2016).
+Against the backdrop of the still evolving exchange of information framework, at this point in time, Greece meets the terms of reference relating to the exchange of information framework aspects under review for this first annual peer review.2 to answer "yes" to the additional questions on appropriate use.3 Greece meets the terms of reference relating to the appropriate use aspects under review for this first annual peer review.4